Skip to content

 Wraps an Endpoint and stores inference results in a shared S3-backed DFStore keyed on a cache-key column (SMILES by default).
 On each inference(df) call, rows whose cache-key value is already in the cache are served from S3, and only the remaining rows are sent to the underlying endpoint.
 Newly computed rows are written back to the cache.

-Motivating use case: the smiles-to-3d-descriptors-v1 feature endpoint is slow (conformer generation + FF optimization), and the same SMILES is frequently re-computed across calls.
+Motivating use case: the smiles-to-3d-fast-v1 feature endpoint is slow (conformer generation + FF optimization), and the same SMILES is frequently re-computed across calls.

 Note: this is distinct from workbench.cached.CachedEndpoint, which caches metadata methods (summary, details, health_check).
 This class caches inference results.